-The Office of Graduate and Continuing Studies administers several degree programs designed for non-traditional students.
+The Dean’s Office administers several degree programs designed for non-traditional students.
 Our adult programs reflect the distinctive Goshen College standards of excellence, in a friendly environment of professional support.
-Four graduate degree programs are described in a separate graduate programs catalog.
+Graduate degree programs are described in a separate graduate programs catalog.

-In addition, a Transition to Teaching program is available as an alternative certification path for students who have already earned a bachelor’s degree in a licensing content area.
+- Transition to Teaching program is available as an alternative teacher certification path for students who have already earned a bachelor’s degree in a licensed content area.

 Admission information and program structure